ETH-DISCO/captcha-the-flag/README.md

 3. Run `make docker-install`

     This will launch the frontend on `localhost:8080`, allowing your solver to scrape and interact with it in a separate container.

+    The compile time depends on the datset size and the number of workers.
+Don't be alarmed if it takes a while.

     Also see: `make help`.